You spent hours researching and writing your new blog post. You hit ‘Publish’, share it on social media, and then, crickets…

 Use Content Boosts to Amplify Your Reach

-- 86. Boosts / Sponsored Posts: Most social networks (Facebook, LinkedIn, Twitter, Instagram, etc) allow you to increase the visibility and reach of your posts for a fee.
+- 86. Boosts / Sponsored Posts: Most social networks (Facebook, LinkedIn, Twitter, Instagram, etc) allow you to increase the visibility and reach of your posts for a fee (paid content promotion).
 Before you do that, you can use Highlights to make sure your pages perform well and are worth turning into sponsored content.

 - 87. Native Ads: Once you know that your post performs well for your site objective, you can create a native ad – an ad that looks like regular website content – on Outbrain or Taboola.